tardate/LittleArduinoProjects/playground/RgbOhmMeter/README.md

 In this circuit, I've included 4 known resistor options (220Ω, 1kΩ, 10kΩ, 100kΩ) to allow an effective range from ~55Ω through to <400kΩ.

 * higher resistances (e.g. up to 10MΩ) could be covered by adding another resistance option - but I had to stop at some point!
-* 220Ω is about the lowest I could safely go without adding some over-currrent protection complexity i.e. consider a full short - [23mA](https://www.wolframalpha.com/input/?i=5V%2F220%CE%A9) is already getting close to the 40mA max rating for GPIO pins on the ATmega328P.
+* 220Ω is about the lowest I could safely go without adding some over-current protection complexity i.e. consider a full short - [23mA](https://www.wolframalpha.com/input/?i=5V%2F220%CE%A9) is already getting close to the 40mA max rating for GPIO pins on the ATmega328P.

 The auto-ranging works by:

 * starting from largest known resistor value, working down to smallest
-* the selected resistor GPIO pin is enabled (all others are kept in high-impedenace input mode so they do not affecrt the reading)
+* the selected resistor GPIO pin is enabled (all others are kept in high-impedance input mode so they do not affect the reading)
-* the resulting voltage at the measurement point (Vx) is read thegouh an analog pin
+* the resulting voltage at the measurement point (Vx) is read through an analog pin
 * if Vx is between 1V and 4V (not too high, not too low), this becomes the official result
 * else skip to next smallest resistor and repeat